-Penny looked like the real deal in her Perfect Moment one piece, as she elegantly glided down Méribel’s Piste des Animaux towards her favourite lunch spot for Valentine’s Day.
-She’d practically been on skis since she was knee-high to a grasshopper.
+Penny looked like the real deal in her Perfect Moment one piece, as she elegantly glided down Méribel’s Piste des Animaux.
+She’d booked a table at her favourite lunch spot, Le Clos Bernard, to celebrate Valentine’s Day with Ted.

+Penny had practically been on skis since she was knee-high to a grasshopper.
 Ted, however, was having a little trouble… He’d always been so sporty: rugby, tennis, cricket, sailing – you name it.
 So how was it that five days in and he hadn’t progressed beyond snow plough?!
 At least Penny was a patient teacher and he had someone as gorgeous as her to endlessly zigzag towards.

 He caught sight of Le Clos Bernard and a vat of steaming mulled wine being dished out, and knew it had all been worth it.
 He could blame a few glasses of rosé for wobbling on his way home, or even convince Penny it would be romantic to hitch a lift on the horse-drawn carriage…